Aswathymenonachu/Analytics-Chart-new/README.md

-MAGNiTT Analytics — React + TypeScript Application Visual comparison of VC funding across KSA, UAE, and Singapore using Recharts 📌 Overview
+React + TypeScript Application
+Visual comparison of VC funding across KSA, UAE, and Singapore using Recharts 📌 Overview

-MAGNiTT Analytics is a React + TypeScript web application that allows users to:
+ React + TypeScript web application that allows users to:

 Select 1 to 3 countries (KSA, UAE, Singapore)